Bal des débutantes: Character

-The débutantes are introduced in alphabetical order on the arms of their cavaliers by journalist and author Stéphane Bern.
+The debutantes are introduced in alphabetical order on the arms of their cavaliers by journalist and author Stéphane Bern.
 Then the dinner is served.
-After dinner, the débutantes who are the most followed by the media open le Bal, followed by all of the fathers with their daughters.
+After dinner, the debutantes who are the most followed by the media open le Bal, followed by all of the fathers with their daughters.

 Opening dance

-Each year since 2005, there has been a débutante who opens the dancing with a waltz.
+Each year since 2005, there has been a debutante who opens the dancing with a waltz.